-All Sussex students are eligible for the College Level Examination Program (CLEP) and College Challenge Examinations.
-Sussex will accept a maximum of 50% of the credits required for a degree (AA, AS, or AFA) or certificate or up to 39 credits for an AAS degree for credits earned at other institutions, by experiences and/or by examination (CLEP, AP, or Challenge) in order to complete requirements for a degree from Sussex.
+All Sussex students are eligible for the College Level Examination Program (CLEP) as well as College Challenge Examinations.
+Sussex will accept a maximum of 50% of the credits required for a degree (AA, AS or AFA) or certificate or up to 39 credits for an AAS degree for credits earned at other institutions, by experiences and/ or by examination (CLEP, AP or Challenge) in order to complete requirements for a degree from Sussex.
 The College is a national CLEP Testing Center.
 Students wishing more information about CLEP should contact the Testing Coordinator at 973-300-2155.
-For information about the College Challenge Examination process, contact the Student Success Center at 973-300-2207/2245.
+For information about the College Challenge Examination process contact the Advising & Counseling Center at 973-300-2207/2245.